The Huntington Library Art Collections, and Botanical Gardens nurtures a near-mythic natural beauty in San Marino

 Each garden offers a specific flourish.
 Highlights include the Shakespeare Garden, which pays tribute to the Bard’s botanical references; the Jungle Garden propagates a tropical feel with a waterfall and ferns; and the Lily Ponds provide a contemplative spot that kindles a lush silence and features the same papyrus used in ancient Egypt.
 The Rose Garden is a showstopper, with 1,200 varieties of roses in astonishing shades, some dating to medieval times.

-The entrancingly named Garden of Flowing Fragrance is an East meets West dream with a lake, bridges, pavilions and artisan-built teahouse all part of an infrastructure supporting a gracious, artful landscape; and the Japanese Garden, with its ceremonial teahouse, Zen garden, bonsai court, moon bridge and koi pond express the essence of old Kyoto.
+The entrancingly named Garden of Flowing Fragrance is an East meets West dream with a lake, bridges, pavilions and artisan-built teahouse all part of the infrastructure supporting a gracious, artful landscape; and the Japanese Garden, with its ceremonial teahouse, Zen garden, bonsai court, moon bridge and koi pond express the essence of old Kyoto.

 The denouement is the Desert Garden, a 10-acre haven of arid plants—a wondrous collection of succulents and cacti, spiky and spired, many radiantly blossomed.
 This time of year everyone thrills at the idea of a secret garden, but this secret is out.
 The Huntington is the city’s urban oasis—an eden in L.A.